Epitacio Huerta Municipality

-Epitacio Huerta is a municipality in the Mexican state of Michoacán, located approximately 105 km northeast of the state capital of Morelia.
+Epitacio Huerta is a municipality in the Mexican state of Michoacán.
+It is located approximately 105 km northeast of the state capital of Morelia.
 It is named after General Epitacio Huerta, who fought in the Mexican–American War and under Juan Álvarez in the Revolution of Ayutla, and served as governor of Michoacán from 1858 to 1862.

 Geography

 The municipality of Epitacio Huerta is located in the Trans-Mexican Volcanic Belt in northeast Michoacán at an altitude between 2300 and 3100 m.
 It borders the Queretan municipalities of Huimilpan to the north and Amealco de Bonfil to the northeast, the Michoacanese municipalities of Contepec to the southeast and Maravatío to the southwest, and the Guanajuatean municipalities of Jerécuaro to the southwest and Coroneo to the northwest.
 The municipality covers an area of 424.839 km2 and comprises 0.72% of the state's area.

 As of 2009, farmland covered 59% of Epitacio Huerta's land area, while grasslands covered 22% and forests cover 14%.